Chemical Bonding: Ionic and Covalent Bonds

 Introduction

-Chemical bonding is the process by which atoms and molecules are held together by the attraction of opposite charges.
+Chemical bonding is the process by which atoms and molecules are held together by the attraction of opposite charges or the sharing of electrons.
 There are two main types of chemical bonds: ionic bonds and covalent bonds.

 Basic Concepts

-Ionic bonds are formed between atoms of metals and nonmetals.
-In an ionic bond, one atom gives up one or more electrons to another atom.
-The atom that gives up electrons becomes a positively charged ion, and the atom that receives electrons becomes a negatively charged ion.
+Ionic bonds are formed between atoms with significantly different electronegativities, typically a metal and a nonmetal.
+In an ionic bond, one atom (typically the metal) loses one or more electrons to become a positively charged ion (cation), and another atom (typically the nonmetal) gains those electrons to become a negatively charged ion (anion).
 The oppositely charged ions are attracted to each other by the electrostatic force, forming an ionic bond.
+Examples include NaCl (sodium chloride) and MgO (magnesium oxide).

-Covalent bonds are formed between atoms of nonmetals.
-In a covalent bond, the atoms share one or more pairs of electrons.
-The shared electrons are attracted to the nuclei of both atoms, forming a covalent bond.
+Covalent bonds are formed between atoms with similar electronegativities, usually nonmetals.
+In a covalent bond, atoms share one or more pairs of electrons.
+The shared electrons are attracted to the nuclei of both atoms, holding them together.
+Examples include H₂ (hydrogen gas) and H₂O (water).

 - Spectrophotometer